 My obsession with nutritional science began when some close family members started suffering through various health issues.
 Then, at the age of 28, I myself got very sick.
 Autoimmune conditions in the form of alopecia, horrible digestive distress (simply diagnosed as "untreatable IBS"), and debilitating chronic fatigue kept me from living my life.
 I spent days in horrible pain, too tired to climb the stairs of my apartment building, and with large chunks of hair falling out on my pillow.
 Known for being a fairly "healthy" eater at this point in life, I was very confused and incredibly desperate.

-You can read about my full experience here.
+You can read about my full experience on Huffington Post.